HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

 **information_refresh_time = <seconds>**
     The lifetime of information given to clients as response to an *information-request* message.

+**ignore_iaid = yes|no**
+    Ignore IAID when looking for leases in database.
+Might be of use in case some clients are chaninging their IAD for some unknown reason.

 Address definitions in multiple [address_<address_name>] sections
 =================================================================